KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/05/28

+- Fixes an issue where game progress may become abnormal when controlling Hand of Zagreus while talking to NPC "Spirithief" Bartholos in the Trailblaze Mission "Amphoreus — Chest, Bear the Bygone Dust."

+- Fixes an issue where battle progress may become abnormal in "Legend of the Galactic Baseballer: Departure" under certain circumstances.

+- Fixes an issue where the battle progress may become abnormal under certain circumstances when "Pollux, Netherwing Husk, Ferry of Souls" uses the ability "Death Wishes For More Death."

+- Fixes an issue where battle progress may become abnormal under certain circumstances after the enemy "Bronya" uses the ability "Combat Redeployment."

 ■2025/05/23

 - Fixes an issue where unlocking "Adventure Index" > "Formidable Foe" in "Legend of the Galactic Baseballer: Departure" is abnormal under certain situations.
 At the same time, optimizes the text descriptions of certain unlock requirements.
 The actual unlock requirements remain unchanged.